deznorth/davidr.info/README.md

 # Hello, World!
 My name is David Rojas and this is the repository for my portfolio site.
-You can find the live version <a href="https://www.davidr.info" target="_blank" rel="noopener">here!</a>\
+You can find the live version [here!](https://www.davidr.info)\
-Feel free to checkout my <a href="https://trello.com/b/9BFVhjyN" target="_blank" rel="noopener">Trello Board</a> as well.
+Feel free to checkout my [Trello Board](https://trello.com/b/9BFVhjyN) as well.

 ## Task List for the release of v1.0